-Depending on your business type or the sales agent you work with, it might be possible to receive competitive pricing and quality service from some of these providers.
-However, the available evidence overwhelmingly indicates that you are most likely to receive an unsatisfactory outcome.
+The available evidence indicates that you are likely to receive an unsatisfactory outcome with these companies.
 If you’ve been contacted by a company on this list, we strongly recommend that you conduct some research on the company’s reputation within the industry and consider other options before signing a contract.
+If you’ve already signed up with one of these providers, we recommend renegotiating your contract as soon as possible.
 It may end up saving you hundreds or even thousands of dollars in the long run.

-Currently the subject of a second lawsuit filed by the New York State Attorney General in just the past five years, Northern Leasing Systems (northernleasing.com) is a credit card processing equipment lease provider rather than a full-service merchant account provider.
+Currently settling a second lawsuit filed by the New York State Attorney General in just the past five years, Northern Leasing Systems (northernleasing.com) is a credit card processing equipment lease provider rather than a full-service merchant account provider.
 Despite its narrow focus on equipment, the company is responsible for hundreds of merchant complaints due to its standard practice of selling four-year, non-cancellable equipment leases.

 Northern Leasing typically allows any sales agent with any merchant account provider to sell its equipment leases as an addendum to their standard merchant account contracts.
 In fact, many of the companies on this list are known to provide equipment leases through Northern Leasing.
 This causes some confusion among merchants who don’t realize that they’re signing a contract with two separate entities, and that confusion often turns to rage once merchants learn that Northern Leasing’s leases run for four years (one year longer than the standard multiyear merchant account contract), cannot be cancelled without paying the full sum of the four-year term, and will almost always end up charging merchants an amount that is several times larger than the actual purchase price of the equipment.
-The New York Attorney General’s lawsuit seeks restitution for all merchants who have victimized by Northern Leasing and demands the dissolution of the company and its subsidiaries, among other severely punitive terms.
-Merchants who have dealt with Northern Leasing Systems are instructed to file complaints here or to call 1-800-771-7755.
+Details of the NY Attorney General’s settlement can be seen here.

 Along with MBF Leasing and Golden Eagle Leasing, Lease Finance Group (signaturebankonline.com/leasing/) is a subsidiary of Northern Leasing Systems that engages in precisely the same style of equipment leasing as its parent company.
 Lease Finance Group is the second-most active brand used by Northern Leasing and has been cited in far more merchant complaints than its other affiliated subsidiaries.